-Here’s where you client can leave feedback for you.
+Here’s where your client can leave feedback for you.
 This feedback comes to you at the bottom of the mockup page in your admin area.
-You can set the plugin to send you an email whenever you get feedback or an approval.
+You can set the plugin to send you an email whenever you get feedback or approval.

 And here’s the approval section.
 Like the feedback section, you can see if the client has approved the mockup at the bottom of the mockup page.

 This shows the bottom of the mockup page where you receive comments and approval.

 While there was no background color or image for this mockup used here, you can see in the screenshot above the ability to add both if you choose via controls on the mockup page.